MAPC/cdb-sync-manager-client/README.md

 # Cdb-sync-manager-client

+CDB Sync Manager provides a GUI for creating import synchronizations between CartoDB and a given Postgres database.
+The API backend for this tool can be found here: https://github.com/MAPC/cdb-sync-manager

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.